 6 Nimmt (6 Takes it)

-6 Nimmt is a newer classic, and one my mom likes to play with my kids.
-It’s simple, easy to teach, and brings on a lot of laughing around the table.
+6 Nimmt is a newer classic, and my mom likes to play with my kids.
+It’s simple, easy to teach, and brings much laughter around the table.
 I like that you can expand to play with up to 10 people (so it’s perfect when ALL the kids are visiting).
 You have a deck of cards numbered 1- 104… each also has some Bull Heads at the top.
 Shuffle the cards… lay down a vertical row of 4 cards… deal 10 cards to each player (put the rest of the cards aside for now).

-Each player now compares the numbers on the row of cards, and plays (face down) a number that would be next in the sequence.
+Each player now compares the numbers on the row of cards and plays (face down) a number that would be next in the sequence.
 It doesn’t have to be the next number up, just a number greater than one of the numbers in the sequence.
-Everyone flips up their face down card then at once, and the cards are sorted into place.
-If your card was the sixth card in the row, you get all the cards, and all the points (points are counted by Bull Heads).
-The fun is trying to force someone else into taking the cards, because winner has fewest points.
+Everyone flips up their face-down card at the same time, and the cards are sorted into place.
+If your card was the sixth card in the row, you get all the cards and all the points (points are counted by Bull Heads).
+The fun is trying to force someone else into taking the cards because the winner has the fewest points.

 Watch to see how it’s Played